Attention:

 If you live outside the United States and use a Clearplay DVD or Blu-ray player, technical support is unavailable because our filters are tailored for the U.S. versions of movies.

 Every DVD and Blu-ray disc includes an embedded Disc ID number.
-Our filters link to this Disc ID, not the movie title, since multiple movies often share the same name.
+Our filters are linked to this ID number, not the movie title, since multiple movies can share the same name.

 DVD and Blu-ray discs produced outside the United States contain Disc ID numbers our player does not recognize.
 When this happens, the player displays a message indicating that the disc in the player is not filtered.